-GENERAL EDUCATION REQUIREMENTS FOR ALL BACHELOR DEGREES Area # of semester hours
+GENERAL EDUCATION REQUIREMENTS FOR ALL BACHELOR DEGREES

+Area # of semester hours

 Written Communication

 (must include ENG 103 or ENG 104 and

 either ENG 113 or ENG 133) 6

 Oral Communication

 (SP 203 or COM 163) 3

 Social Sciences & Humanities

 (take at least two courses from Social Sciences

 and at least two courses from Humanities.

 See table that follows.)
 12

 Mathematics & Science

-(must include at least 1 course in mathematics and 1
+(must include at least 1 course in mathematics an nd 1

 course in science) 10

 Other

-(additional hours to be taken from the above categories) 11
+(additional hours to be taken from the above cate egories) 11

 TOTAL 42

-EXS 102 - Lifetime Wellness may be used to satisfy tw vo (2) of
+EXS 102 - Lifetime Wellness may be used to satisfy two (2) of the

-\EXS 102 - Lifetime Wellness may be used to satisfy two (2) of the eleven (11) "Other" hours.
+EXS 102 - Lifetime Wellness may be used to satisfy two (2) of the eleven (11) "Other" hours.
 HNR 121 - Introduction to Honors Seminar may be used to satisfy one (1) hour of the eleven (11) "Other" hours.
 Any approved computer literacy course may be used to satisfy three (3) of the eleven (11) "Other" hours under General Education requirements.

-Cultural Events requirement: students must attend eight university-approved cultural events over the course of four years, with no limitations on the number of events per semester.
-Attendance at off- campus cultural events may be possible if first approved by the university.
+CHAT (Culture, Humanities, and the Arts at Trine) graduation requirement: Students must attend eight university-approved CHAT events over the course of four years, or one per semester while enrolled here, with no limitations on the number of events per semester.
+Transfer students are required to attend a prorated number of events, dependent upon the number of semesters they are enrolled, at one per semester.
+Attendance at off-campus CHAT events may be possible if first approved by the university.

-The cultural events requirement relates to the university's mission in that cultural events are cocurricular experiences that cultivate the holistic development of students.
+The CHAT events requirement relates to the university's mission in that CHAT events are cocurricular experiences that cultivate the holistic development of students.

-Examples of cultural events include the following:
+Examples of CHAT events include the following: